TeachBooks/TeachBooks-sphinx-tippy-Example/README.md

 This book aims to present the use of TeachBooks Sphinx-Tippy

-## Sphinx TU Delft theme extension
+## TeachBooks Sphinx-Tippy extension

 The repository of the extension in question can be found [here](https://github.com/TeachBooks/teachbooks-sphinx-tippy).
-The README.md file in that repository explains how to apply this theme to a book.
+The README file in that repository explains how to apply this extension to a book.